 Similar to the Green Guru Dutchy, this pannier has a very simple mounting system.
 Consisting of two non-locking hooks and an elastic band with a hook at the end of it, it was very easy to quickly secure and remove this pannier from the rack.
 However, the hooks are fixed in place and the elastic strap isn't very easy to adjust without completely re-tying.

 Thankfully, the hooks are located close enough together that it should work universally on differing rack sizes.
 However, this style of mounting hardware doesn't offer great security while riding on bumpy terrain.
-During our testing, there was multiple instances where the fully-loaded Market Pannier had lost hold of its bottom strap and began bouncing on the rack.
+During our testing, there were multiple instances where the fully-loaded Market Pannier had lost hold of its bottom strap and began bouncing on the rack.

 This model had the largest dimensions of all our townie panniers.
 We were impressed by how much we could fit into the singular bag of the Market Pannier.
 With a boxy profile, we were able to fit a 12 pack of beer, non-perishable cans, pasta, tortillas, four apples, and a cantaloupe with ease.